proteanplanet/Ridgepack/cases/JAMES_2018_Variational_Ridging/scripts/README.md

 ridgepack\_JAMES\_figureX.m    - MATLAB script for figure X ridgepack\_JAMES\_ridgegraph.m - MATLAB script for figures 8, 9 and supplemental material
-ridgepack\_JAMES\_integrateg.m - MATLAB script for redistribution
+ridgepack\_JAMES\_integrateg.m - MATLAB script for redistribution including figure 16
 ridgepack\_JAMES\_figure2.tex  - LaTex file used to produce figure 2
 ridgepack\_JAMES\_figure13.nb  - Mathematica script used to produce figure 13

 # Description

-Output from running these scripts, except for the LaTex script for figure 2, appear in the output directory accomponying this scripts directory.
-LaTex output will appear in this directory unless otherwise specified within LaTex.
+Output from these scripts, except for the LaTex script for figure 2, appear in the output directory accomponying this scripts directory.
+LaTex output will appear in this directory unless otherwise specified on the command line.
 Each script includes a commented section explaining the code.